 No detail was missed.
 Our hosts meticulously combined modern luxury with country living.

-Budget: Rosscairn Guest House—the cozy guesthouse has thematic rooms based on Scottish wildlife.
+Back to our stay—Rosscairn was a cozy guesthouse with thematic rooms based on Scottish wildlife.

 Like many guests, we loved the Highland Cow room!